Cock-Spur Hawthorn

 Range & Habitat: The native Cock-Spur Hawthorn is occasional to locally common in most areas of Illinois, except the NW section of the state, where it is uncommon or absent (see Distribution Map).
 Habitats consist of open upland woodlands, rocky woodlands, upland savannas, thickets, limestone glades, fence rows, areas along railroads, roadsides, and abandoned fields.
 This shrub (or small tree) is a pioneer species that colonizes open areas where competition from other woody vegetation has been reduced.

 Comments: Because of its distinctive oblanceolate leaves, this is one of the easiest hawthorns (Crataegus spp.) to identify.
-Wild forms of Cockspur Hawthorn are exceptionally spiny, but there is a spineless form in cultivation.
+Wild forms of Cockspur Hawthorn are exceptionally thorny, but there is a spineless form in cultivation.
 At one time, this shrub (or small tree) was divided into several species on the basis of minor differences in the floral structure, leaf shape, thorniness, or fruiting characteristics, but they are presently considered variations of the same species by most authorities.